On the stability of multigraded Betti numbers and Hilbert functions: Introduction

 \subsection{Contributions}

-Let $\B$ and $\C$ be multisets of elements of $\RR^n$ and let $\epsilon \geq 0$.
+Let $\B$ and $\C$ be finite multisets of elements of $\RR^n$ and let $\epsilon \geq 0$.
 An \define{$\epsilon$-bijection} between $\B$ and $\C$ is a bijection $h : \B \to \C$ of multisets of elements of $\RR^n$, with the property that, for every $i \in \B$, we have $\|i - h(i)\|_\infty \leq \epsilon$. \footnote{See \cref{background-section} for details about multisets.
 Note that our notion of $\epsilon$-bijection does not allow for ``unmatched bars''---as is common in the persistence literature---since bars corresponding to free modules have infinite persistence.} We define the \define{bottleneck distance} on barcodes by

 which is known to be an extended pseudodistance.
-From it we can derive the \define{bottleneck dissimilarity function}~$\widehat{d_B}$ on signed barcodes, following the approach taken in~\cite{botnan-oppermann-oudot} for the matching distance: for any signed barcodes $\B=(\B_+, \B_-)$ and $\C=(\C_+, \C_-)$, we let
+From it we can derive the \define{bottleneck dissimilarity function}~$\widehat{d_B}$ on signed barcodes: for any finite signed barcodes $\B=(\B_+, \B_-)$ and $\C=(\C_+, \C_-)$, we let

+A comment about the definition of $\widehat{d_B}$ is in order.
+Readers familiar with the optimal transport literature may notice that the process of extending the distance $d_B$ on unsigned barcodes to the dissimilarity $\widehat{d_B}$ on signed barcodes is analogous to that of extending an optimal transport distance on positive measures to a dissimilarity on signed measures, such as the Kantorovich norm \cite{kantorovich-rubinstein}; see \cite{ambrosio-mainini-serfaty} for an example in the context of optimal transport, and \cite{botnan-oppermann-oudot,bubenik-elchesen,divol-lacombe} and \cref{proposition:wasserstein-is-kantorovich} for examples in the persistence literature.
+For our purposes, it is useful to abstract the following notion.
+We say that a dissimilarity function~$\widehat{d}$ on signed barcodes is \define{balanced} if

+for all signed barcodes $(\B_+, \B_-)$, $(\C_+, \C_-)$ and unsigned barcode $\D$.
+As can be easily checked, this is equivalent to saying that $\widehat{d}$ is induced by some dissimilarity function $d$ on unsigned barcodes, in the sense that

+for all signed barcodes $(\B_+, \B_-)$ and $(\C_+, \C_-)$.
+In particular, $\widehat{d_B}$ is balanced.
+A main motivation for considering balanced distances, beside the stability results proven here, is that their computation relies on the computation of known distances between (unsigned) barcodes---see \cref{algorithm-section}.

-In \cref{stability-projective-resolutions-section}, we prove the following stability theorem for Betti signed barcodes in the bottleneck dissimilarity, which can be interpreted as a bottleneck stability result for multigraded Betti numbers: \begin{theorem} Let $n \geq 2$.
+In \cref{stability-projective-resolutions-section}, we prove the following stability theorem for Betti signed barcodes in the bottleneck dissimilarity, which can be interpreted as a bottleneck stability result for multigraded Betti numbers.
+In the result, and in the rest of this introduction, $d_I$ stands for the interleaving distance between multiparameter persistence modules~\cite{lesnick}, recalled in \cref{background-section}. \begin{restatable}{theorem}{maintheorem} Let $n \geq 2$.
 For finitely presentable modules $M,N : \RR^n \to \vect$, we have

 In other words,